212cc Predator Engine Top Speed: Stock? Governor? Stage 2?

 Predator 212 Stage 2 top speed

 With the Predator 212 Stage 2 kit, which includes performance-enhancing modifications, you can expect the top speed to increase significantly.
-However, the exact top speed will depend on specific factors such as your gear ratio and drive wheel diameter, among others.
+However, the exact top speed will depend on specific factors such as your gear ratio and drive wheel diameter, and valve lash among others.

 Read next: Predator 212cc Engine Troubleshooting Guide